Use our Translations feature to create surveys in multiple languages.

 If you wish to show a survey to English-speaking respondents after they have scrolled a part of your website and a Spanish survey when someone's about to leave the page, you'll need to create separate Website or in-product surveys.
 You can then choose to trigger them accordingly based on the browser language in the Target > Audience tab:

-If you'd like to run a Mobile or Intercom Messenger survey in many languages, you will also need to create those surveys separately (one survey per language).
+If you'd like to run an Intercom Messenger survey in many languages, you will also need to create those surveys separately (one survey per language).

 Run surveys in RTL languages with Custom CSS